awsdocs/amazon-elasticache-docs/doc_source/redis/WhatIs.Components.md

 As demand upon your Redis \(cluster mode disabled\) cluster changes, you can scale up or down\.
 To do this, you move your cluster to a different node instance type\.
 If your application is read intensive, we recommend adding read\-only replicas Redis \(cluster mode disabled\) cluster\.
 By doing this, you can spread the reads across a more appropriate number of nodes\.

+You can also use data\-tiering\.
+More frequently accessed data is stored in memory and less frequently accessed data is stored on disk\.
+The advantage of using data tiering is that it decreases memory needs\.
+For more information, see [Data tiering](data-tiering.md)\.

 ElastiCache supports changing a Redis \(cluster mode disabled\) cluster's node type to a larger node type dynamically\.
 For information on scaling up or down, see [Scaling single\-node clusters for Redis \(Cluster Mode Disabled\)](Scaling.RedisStandalone.md) or [Scaling Redis \(Cluster Mode Disabled\) clusters with replica nodes](Scaling.RedisReplGrps.md)\.

 ## ElastiCache for Redis replication<a name="WhatIs.Components.ReplicationGroups"></a>